Braxton Bragg: Early career

 Bragg served in the Second Seminole War in Florida, initially as an assistant commissary officer and regimental adjutant, seeing no actual combat.
 He soon began to suffer from a series of illnesses that he blamed on the tropical climate.
 He sought a medical transfer and was briefly assigned to recruiting duty in Philadelphia, but in October 1840, he was ordered back to Florida.
 He became a company commander in the 3rd Artillery and commanded Fort Marion, near St. Augustine.
 In this assignment, he stayed relatively healthy but tended toward overwork, laboring administratively to improve the living conditions of his men.
 He launched a series of argumentative letters with senior Army officials, including the adjutant general and Army paymaster, that established his reputation as "disputatious".

 Bragg had a reputation for being a disciplinarian who strictly adhered to regulations.
-There is a famous, apocryphal story, included in Ulysses S. Grant's memoirs, about Bragg as a company commander at a frontier post where he also served as quartermaster.
+There is a famous apocryphal story, included in Ulysses S. Grant's memoirs, about Bragg as a company commander at a frontier post where he also served as quartermaster.
 He submitted a requisition for supplies for his company, then, as quartermaster, declined to fill it.
 As company commander, he resubmitted the requisition, giving additional reasons for his requirements, but as the quartermaster, he denied the request again.
 Realizing that he was at a personal impasse, he referred the matter to the post commandant, who exclaimed, "My God, Mr. Bragg, you have quarreled with every officer in the army, and now you are quarreling with yourself!"
+While Grant did circulate the story, he admitted that he knew nothing of its truthfulness and no one else came forward to attest to its veracity.

 It is alleged that some of Bragg's troops attempted to assassinate him on two occasions in August and September 1847, but he was not injured either time.
-In the more serious of the two incidents, one of his soldiers exploded a 12-pound artillery shell underneath his cot.
-Although the cot was destroyed, somehow Bragg himself emerged without a scratch.
+In the more serious of the two incidents, one of his soldiers detonated a 12-pound artillery shell underneath his cot.
+Although the cot was destroyed, Bragg himself somehow emerged without a scratch.
 Bragg had suspicions about the perpetrator's identity but had insufficient evidence to bring charges.
 Later, an Army deserter named Samuel R. Church claimed responsibility for the attack.